xlnwel/blog/docs/_posts/2020-10-27-behavior-prior.md

   </style>
 </figure>

-Several modifications are made compared to Algorithm 1; also there are several mistakes in the above pseudocode:
+Several modifications are made compared to Algorithm 1

 - Besides policies, value functions are also conditioned on $$z$$.
 This also changes the way of computing $$c_i$$, which now becomes $$c_i=\lambda\min\left({\pi^H(z_i\vert x_i)\pi^L(a_i\vert x_i,z_i)\over \mu(a_i,x_i)},1\right)$$.
 Notice that we consider the latent $$z$$ when computing the current action probability but do not consider it in the behavior policy $$\mu$$.
 This reduces the variance of the estimator.